dougeby/IntuneDocs/InTuneDocs/EndUser/use-managed-apps-on-your-device-ios.md

 ### How do I get managed apps?
 You get managed apps in a couple of different ways:

 -   When your device is enrolled in Microsoft Intune, you either install the app from your Company Portal app or Company Portal website, or your IT admin might install it on your device.
-To find out about enrollment, see For the steps on how to enroll your device, see [Enroll your iOS device in Intune](enroll-your-ios-device-in-intune.md) or [Enroll your Mac OS X device in Intune](enroll-your-device-in-intune-mac-os-x.md).
+To learn about enrolling, see [Enroll your iOS device in Intune](enroll-your-ios-device-in-intune.md) or [Enroll your Mac OS X device in Intune](enroll-your-device-in-intune-mac-os-x.md).

 -   You install an app from the App Store and then sign in with your corporate user account that is managed by Intune.